banyaszvonat/breaking-videogames/_posts/2025-11-15-banishment-by-renaming.md

 rave shop

 This isn't a bug or anything.
-My text decoding filter falls back on ASCII the character value is outside the Shift-JIS ranges it recognizes, and I found this particular string funny.
+My text decoding filter falls back on ASCII if the character value is outside the Shift-JIS ranges it recognizes, and I found this particular string funny.

 -----